itava0/Intro-Python-II/README.md

 ## Goals

-* Put your Python basics into practice by implementing a text adventure game
+* Put your Python basics into practice

 * Practice writing code that conforms to a specification